tum-bgd/qc4rs/README.md

 python train.py --help
 ```

-Furthermore, one-versus-rest multiclass classification can be performed.
+One-versus-rest multiclass classification can be performed.
 However, the script is currently limited and only classification of the EuroSAT dataset with preprocessing by a VGG16 combined with a deep autoencoder and the FPQC for classification can be performed.
 For multiclass classification execute:
 ```
-python train_ovr.py -dp './EuroSAT/data'
+python train_ovr.py
 ```

 ## Acknowledgements